 Ahead of a wedding, we all like to pamper ourselves, maybe it’s a manicure/pedicure, or a facial, these all cost money.
 Hair and makeup trials are also charged, make sure when you are making enquiries that you ask how much they charge.

 After the wedding

 Once the wedding is over, it is natural to think you’re done spending money, but don’t be too hasty.
-Things to factor in-thank you cards (and envelopes) and the postage you need to send them, dry cleaning your wedding dress and any photo albums (if it isn’t included in your photography package).
+Things to factor in-there might be damages to hired items, thank you cards (and envelopes) and the postage you need to send them, dry cleaning your wedding dress and any photo albums (if it isn’t included in your photography package).